How do I join?

 What do we have to wear for pole?
 Do I have to be half naked all the time??

-At the beginners classes you can wear a tshirt and leggings no problem, but as you progress, you will require more skin contact with the pole to be able to grip on properly, so will need to wear pole shorts and a crop top.
-Here at EUPDS we celebrate our differences, and we create a comfortable and encouraging environment
+At the beginners classes you can wear a T-shirt and leggings no problem, but as you progress, you will require more skin contact with the pole to be able to grip on properly, so will need to wear pole shorts and a crop top.
+There are pole-specific leggings and tops that provide grip on the pole while covering the body - these are an option to consider and discuss with our teachers before purchasing.
+Here at EUPDS we celebrate our differences, and we create a comfortable and encouraging environment.

 Will it hurt?